The People Centered Sciences

 The mission of the Washington Affiliate is to provide leadership and services to our members, promote advocacy, and develop partnerships and alliances to enable communitites, empower individuals, and strengthen families.

-The July 2020 WAFCS News Connection is now available
+The Washington Annual Conference Edition of the WAFCS News Connection is now available

 Congratulations to Dr. Debbie Handy, recently elected to the American Association of Family & Consumer Sciences Board of Directors!